 - Stir gelatin and water together.
 Let sit for 5 minutes

-- In a clean bowl, whip egg whites until soft peaks form, slowly add remaining 1/2 cup sugar while whipping.
-Fold egg whites into lemon curd.
+- In a clean bowl, whip egg whites until soft peaks form.
+Slowly add the remaining 1/2 cup sugar while whipping.
+Fold the egg white mixture into the lemon curd.

 Notes